MahmoudAdelbghany/mpv-plugin-bookmark/README.md

 # mpv-plugin-bookmark
-#### mpv plugin to record your playing history for each folder and you can choose resume to play next time.<br>
+#### mpv plugin to record your playing history for all videos in a folder. and you can choose resume to play next time.<br>
-this is the light version, if you also want it loading play list automatically, switch to master branch for the advanced version.
+this is the light version, if you also want it loading play list automatically, switch to master branch for of the original repo here[https://github.com/yozorayuki/mpv-plugin-bookmark/tree/master].

 ###### Usage
 * copy `bookmark.lua` script to `~/.config/mpv/scripts/`